DÉCOUVRIR MOUGINS

 Read more

-This ruined mill had been restored by the fashion designer Roger Vivier who designed the Queen of England’s shoes for her coronation.
-In the dead end, the sheds, the cistern and the wine cellars of “La Salle”, the former abbey house of the abbots of Lérins, Lords of Mougins.
-At the end of the square, the old oven known as “Béranger’s oven” where the inhabitants were required to bake their bread.
+The ruined mill had been restored by Roger Vivier, the designer who created the Queen of England’s shoes for her coronation.
+In the cul-de-sac, the sheds, cistern and wine cellars of “La Salle”, former abbey house of the abbots of Lérins, Lords of Mougins.
+At the far end of the square is the old “Béranger” oven, where residents were required to bake their own bread.

 The Sarrazine Gate